 Sample Nonprofit Fundraising Letter

-After you establish your goals and objectives, use them as powerful motivators in fundraising campaigns.
+After you establish your goals and objectives for your nonprofit business, use them as powerful motivators in fundraising campaigns.
 Take a look at this funding solicitation letter from a job-placement organization:

 Last year, Jobs For All placed 350 unemployed people in productive and meaningful positions in our community.
 This year, with your help, we plan to make that number 425.
 What’s more, we’re committed to increasing the percentage of our clients who remain on the job for at least six months from 60 percent to 85 percent.